Urban Kayak Design

 This page documents an experimental sit-on-top kayak that I constructed using readily-available parts.
 The boat is not perfect, but it suggests a solution.

-Urban Kayak Design Guidelines
+Urban Kayak Design Criteria

 A kayak for urban residents should satisfy the following design constraints: